Team302/Team302Doco/docs/devenv.rst

 GitHub / Github Desktop
 --------------------------

 GitHub is a website where our code is stored using a tool called Git.
 Additionally, we manage our tasks and ToDo's using a Kanban board.
-Our main GitHub page can be found at: https://github.com/orgs/Team302/repositories.
+-Our main GitHub page can be found at: https://github.com/orgs/Team302/repositories.
 GitHub Desktop is a desktop program that interacts with GitHub to make it easier to commit code changes.
 This is the most commonly used tool to manage our commits and changes locally.
-It can be found here: https://desktop.github.com/.
+-It can be found here: https://desktop.github.com/.

 GitKraken
 ---------